Adolis García Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The righty's most recent time out came on Tuesday against the Boston Red Sox, when he threw 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- His most recent appearance was on Wednesday against the Boston Red Sox, when the left-hander went six innings, surrendering two earned runs while giving up five hits.

-- The 28-year-old has an ERA of 3.49, with 6.7 strikeouts per nine innings, in 20 games this season.
-Opponents have a .260 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.